The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Encryption}\mbox{}

-The attribute-based encryption requires predefined public parameters during system initialization, performing encryption and decryption efficiently, and achieving security by assuming basic security standards.
+Attribute-Based Encryption (ABE) requires predefined public parameters during system initialization including performing encryption and decryption efficiently, and achieving security by assuming basic security standards.
 To address the challenges present in the existing models, an unbounded and efficient attribute-based encryption scheme with compatible security for cloud-based IoT is presented in~\cite{Chall-Jour001}.
-Compared to the previous approaches in this field, this scheme not only provides access control over encrypted data in a fine-grained way rather it also proved to be secure under standard decision linear assumption.
-Moreover, it also eliminate the need for the initialization of predefined public parameters.
+Compared to the previous approaches in this field, this scheme not only provides access control over encrypted data in a fine-grained way, but it has also been proven to be secure under standard decision linear assumption.
+Moreover, it eliminates the need for the initialization of predefined public parameters.

 To ensure the normal operation of the system in IoT devices, remote attestation for every smart device should be ensured.
-Owing to a large number of smart devices, traditional attestation schemes are unable to meet the requirements in terms of efficiency.
+Due to the engagement of large numbers of smart devices, traditional attestation schemes are unable to meet the requirements in terms of efficiency.
 Security risks due to secret key exposures are more frequent in traditional schemes \cite{c1}.
 To address this issue, a new method with the help of a semi-trusted server is introduced in \cite{Chall-Jour013}.
-This method it is capable of performing manipulations on the encrypted data without gaining any useful information.
+This method is capable of performing manipulations on the encrypted data without gaining any useful information.
 A fine-grained self-controlled outsourced data deletion scheme in cloud-based IoT is presented in \cite{Chall-Jour015}.
 The main contribution of this scheme is that it enables data owners to precisely and permanently delete their outsourced IoT data in a policy-based way without depending on the Cloud Server.

 The authors of~\cite{Chall-Jour005} proposed an effective data sharing technique that engages intelligent devices to share data securely at the edge of cloud-based IoT.
 A secure searching scheme to search for the particular data is also proposed.
 Retrieval of Ciphertexts under heterogeneous datasets is of utmost importance in Cloud-based IoT devices used today.
 Existing ciphertext retrieval schemes cannot retrieve ciphertexts from encrypted heterogeneous datasets.
 To alleviate this problem, the authors of~\cite{Chall-Jour006} proposed a transparent ciphertext retrieval system without considering the programming language, accessible platforms, and heterogeneity of the datasets.
 This system acts as a middleware with an encrypted cloud database system.
 The middleware facilitates cross-language and cross-platform queries over different database systems, and it also realizes cross-database queries over the encrypted cloud datasets.
 Cloud-assisted IoT is regarded as an emerging technological trend in the IoT domain, where the cloud acts as a great storage provider for storing a vast amount of data.